s13n/cwASIO/README.md

 driver offers multiinstance support.
 This may be used to check for multiinstance support without setting a name.

-For supporting legacy applications under Windows, there is also the possibility of registering the same driver under several different CLSID values, which get passed to the driver on instantiation.
+For supporting legacy applications under Windows, there the possibility of registering the same driver under several different CLSID values, which get passed to the driver on instantiation.
 This can be used to select a different default name for each CLSID passed.
+See the provided example code.

 Note that there are four combinations involving host applications and drivers that may or may not support multiinstance: